USS Kearsarge (CV-33): Vietnam

 She returned the space hero to Pearl Harbor, then departed on 4 June on her eighth cruise to the Far East.
 Operations with the 7th Fleet included keeping watch on the unsettled problems in Southeast Asia.
 Kearsarge returned to Long Beach on 3 December for training exercises off California.

 On 19 June 1964, the antisubmarine carrier was deployed on her ninth Far Eastern cruise.
 Arriving Yokosuka on 30 July, Kearsarge was dispatched to the South China Sea, following the Gulf of Tonkin Incident, the North Vietnamese patrol boat attack on U.S. destroyers in the Gulf of Tonkin in early August 1964.
 While U.S. Navy planes destroyed North Vietnam oil and supply depots, Kearsarge provided antisubmarine protection for the 7th Fleet.
 Kearsarge returned to Long Beach on 16 December.

 After overhaul during the first half of 1965, Kearsarge operated off the West Coast and appeared in a 1965 episode of Bob Hope Presents the Chrysler Theatre entitled "The Admiral," with a number of Douglas A-1 Skyraiders painted in Korean War-period colors on her deck for the production.
 She departed for the Far East on 9 June 1966.
 Steaming via Hawaii and Japan, she reached "Yankee Station" on 8 August and operated off Vietnam through 24 October.
 The next day she headed for the Kuala Lumpur area and anchored in the Strait of Malacca on the 30th.
 She returned via Subic Bay to "Yankee Station" on 5 November and operated there through the 23rd.
 The next day, the carrier started home via Hong Kong and Japan, arriving in San Diego on 20 December.
 She operated on the West Coast until departing San Diego on 18 August and reached Pearl Harbor 10 days later to prepare for future action.

 The carrier entering Pearl Harbor towards the end of the film, Tora!
 Tora!
-Tora!, was in fact the Essex-class aircraft carrier USS Kearsarge, returning to port.
+Tora!, representing USS Enterprise CV-6 was in fact Kearsarge, returning to port.

 Made redundant by the general fleet drawdown of the late 1960s and early 1970s, Kearsarge was decommissioned on 13 February 1970.
 Following three years in the Reserve Fleet, she was stricken from the Naval Vessel Register in May 1973 and sold for scrap in February 1974.